This tutorial cover the basis of the integration of a new sensor in ROS 2 environment. In our case we will integrate camera.

 and some extra libs.

 Other wise, we have to build/compile the driver from source code.
-In case of realsense, librealsense recommand to use vcpkg to build and install it.
+In case of realsense, recommand to use vcpkg to build and install it.

 #!/usr/bin/env python3